 If your house has obvious mould contamination such as parts of the wall or ceiling, an inspection is essential.
-My mould inspection will identify and confirm the true extent of the problem and provide recommendation how to rectify it
+My mould inspection will identify and confirm the true extent of the problem and provide a recommendation on how to rectify it

 Building progress inspection